 Jesus’ teachings deserve renewed attention especially now in a period of seemingly endless gun violence, extreme religious and racial prejudice, hunger, illness, mistreatment of immigrants, and climate deterioration.

-This book is not intended for those who accept all orthodox beliefs.
-Orthodox Christianity deserves considerable respect.
-There is no intent here to weaken anyone’s faith based on orthodox beliefs.
+This book is not intended for those who accept all traditional beliefs.
+Traditional Christianity deserves considerable respect.
+There is no intent here to weaken anyone’s faith based on traditional beliefs.

 Hopefully, this book will be of help to those who have moved away from the church of their youth but want to strengthen their relationship with the Spirit of God.
 Jesus’ authentic teachings provide valuable guidance.